Tamara Radjenović, Soprano

-Young Montenegrin Soprano resident in the United Kingdom, Tamara Radjenovic (24) graduated from the Royal College of Music in London.
+Young Montenegrin Soprano resident in the United Kingdom, Tamara Radjenovic (24) graduated in Voice Performance from the Royal College of Music in London.
 She was also awarded a Scholarship to do her Master’s studies at the same college.

 During the summer of 2019, Tamara had debuts at 2 internationally acclaimed festivals in Montenegro: Kotor Art and Theatre City Budva.
 Both of the solo concerts she had at the festivals were critically acclaimed.
 The newspapers reviewed her performance for the Theatre City Budva festival as ‘’a music performance to be remembered from such a young, talented star’’.
-Beside those 2 festivals, she participated at the European Music Institute Vienna where she performed at the Schloss Laudon.
+Beside those 2 festivals, she participated at the European Music Institute Vienna where she performed at the Schloss Laudon in August 2019.

 Some of the earlier achievements are her debut as Mimi in 2017 in La Bohème at the Mediterranean Opera Studio Festival in Sicily, Italy under the baton of Leonardo Catalanotto.

 Tamara has had a good cooperation with the Russian cultural centre ‘’Pushkin House’’ in London.
 In 2016, she performed at the first Medtner Festival in London which was supported by Russian Embassy and Pushkin House in London as well as British cultural organizations and for the concert dedicated to the Romanovs family in 2019.

 At the age of 19 and 20 (in 2014 and 2015), she was chosen by Madame Montserrat Caballé to sing at her Gala Concerts of the most beautiful voices in Zaragoza, Spain.
 The Gala concerts of Madame Caballé were concerts of about 12 singers personally selected by Madame Caballé.
 She was also visiting Madame Caballé in Barcelona for lessons on regular basis.